up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 <https://github.com/djGrrr/8311-was-110-firmware-builder/releases/latest>

-The <ins>basic</ins> firmware consists of a vanilla MaxLinear [OpenWrt] 19.07 fork, with the addition of the aformentioned fixes and customised luci web interfaces to ease masquerading.
+The <ins>basic</ins> firmware comprises of a vanilla MaxLinear [OpenWrt] 19.07 fork, integrated with the aforementioned fixes and a customized luci web interfaces for hassle-free masquerading.
 It also does without the abysmal BFW additions and abstractions, as well as the backdoors.

   [OpenWrt]: https://openwrt.org/